Get Help From a Reckless Driving Attorney Near You

 - In cases of injury after passing a school bus — An offender can face a Class A misdemeanor punishable by up to $5,000 in fines and up to 1 year incarceration as well as license suspension

 Cases of reckless driving in Indiana depend on demonstrating that a person was operating his or her motor vehicle in a way that was unreasonable or imprudent given road conditions.
 In order to fight your reckless driving charge, it may be possible to prove that your driving wasn’t, in fact, reckless; that you were lawfully operating your motor vehicle; or that you were wrongly identified by a police officer when you were driving.
-Working with a skilled Indianapolis reckless driving lawyer can help you to build the strongest possible defense for your reckless driving case.
+Working with a skilled Indianapolis reckless driving attorney can help you to build the strongest possible defense for your reckless driving case.

 Facing a charge of reckless driving in Indiana can be a daunting prospect.
 But if you’re been charged with reckless driving in Indiana, you’re not alone.
 At Hessler Law, we have helped numerous individuals fight their reckless driving charges.
 We have experience guiding those who have been charged with reckless driving through the Indiana criminal defense process and are adept at fighting to get their charges of reckless driving reduced or dismissed.